 Best of all, when tested against other, similar routers from names like Asus and Netgear, the AX21 held its own with faster download speeds, better range, and low latency, too.
 Add in a functional bandsteering mode that automatically steers you between the 2.4 and 5GHz bands within a single network, plus guest network controls and even a quality of service engine for prioritizing traffic to the most important devices on your network, and you're looking at a decent home networking upgrade that's as simple and affordable as it gets.

-It isn't as fully featured as systems like Nest Wifi, and the app controls you'll use to set everything up aren't nearly as slick -- but aside from that, the new, budget-friendly Netgear Orbi system stands out as a clear value pick in the mesh category.
-At just $150 for a two-device setup with the Wi-Fi router and a single range Wi-Fi extender, it's about as inexpensive as a mesh network gets, and it kept up with both Nest and Eero in our speed tests.
+It isn't as fully featured as systems that cost more, and it doesn't support Wi-Fi 6 -- but aside from that, the budget-friendly, AC1200 version of the Netgear Orbi mesh router stands out as a clear value pick in the mesh category.
+Currently priced at $163 for a three-device setup with the Wi-Fi router and two satellite extenders, it's a relatively affordable system that managed to keep up with both Nest Wifi and the Wi-Fi 5 version of Amazon's Eero mesh router in our speed tests.

 Most noteworthy is the router's latency management.
 In fact, it leads all of the routers I've ever tested, gaming or otherwise, with the lowest average latency across all of my tests, which online gamers will definitely appreciate.
 Something else you'll appreciate: An excellent mix of app-based controls and features, including a mobile boost mode, that lets you prioritize gaming traffic to your phone at the touch of a button.

 Gaming features aside, the RT-AX86U offers full support for Wi-Fi 6, with strong, stable speeds and good range.
 If you need additional range, you can add other Asus "AIMesh" devices to your home network to make it the centerpiece of a mesh.